brndnmtthws/tweet-delete/README.md

 # tweet-delete 🦜🔫

-`tweet-delete` is a small Python tool for automatically deleting your tweets after some specified amount of time.
+`tweet-delete` is a small Python tool for automatically deleting your tweets (and favourites) after some specified amount of time.
 It is intended to be used to create self-destructing tweets. `tweet-delete` runs continuously, and will check your timeline every hour to see if there are any new tweets which